ryjen/the-fatherless/script-outline.md

 ### **Scene 1 – Ruling Class Debate**

-**Location:** Roman Palace – Council Hall
+**Location:** Aurelian Palace – Council Hall

-* Roman elite discuss **growing external threats** and a rising cult in the city.
+* The Aurelian Empire elite discuss **growing external threats** and a rising cult in the city.
 * Concern over moral corruption: elite indulging in incest, orgies, and homosexuality.
+* The empire has just comdemned a brutal leader named Caelen as a dictator, but many still revere him despite his baldness as an indicator of indulgence.
-* Cassian, a slave master, loved Caesar and is frustrated by the contempt of rival cities for the brutal crucifixion of Spartacus’s army.
+* Cassian, a slave master, is frustrated by the contempt of rival cities for the brutal crucifixions of a runaway gladiator's army.

 **Dialogue:**
 **Cassian:** “That is outrageous.
 We have rules!”